-Content on the site go on pages.
-You put text directly into the pages, and you can insert photos and Flash files into pages after uploading them to the site.
+Content on the site goes on pages.
+You put text directly on the pages, and you can insert photos and Flash files on pages, after uploading them to the site.

-Files are items like a PDF or a Word document.
-You can upload these into a folder, but you cannot insert them directly into a page (as you can with photos or Flash files).
+Files are items, like a PDF or a Word document.
+You can upload these into a folder, but you cannot insert them directly on to a page (as you can with photos or Flash files).
 Instead, you would need to create a link within your pages to a file, and when someone clicks on that link, the file will open in the appropriate application.